ajmal017/amp/core/architecture.md

     with real-time semantic

 - To run a real-time DAG, one needs to:
-  - build a DAG whose data source is a real-time node
+  - Build a DAG whose data source is a real-time node
     - E.g., inject a `RealTimeDataSource` inside `ReturnsPipeline`
-  - create a configuration for the real-time loop (e.g., the period of time to sleep between DAG executions)
+  - Create a configuration for the real-time loop (e.g., the period of time to sleep between DAG executions)
-  - run the DAG through the `RealTimeDagRunner`
+  - Run the DAG through the `RealTimeDagRunner`